STA521-S17/Lab2/README.md

 # README

 To practice team editing, pushing and pulling in your teams, we are going to have each team create a git repo  using RStudio.
+First go to the [github course site](http://github.com/STA521-S17).
+You should have a repo called Lab2_Team_X where the X is your team number or name.
+Click on the repo's name and then Click on Clone or Download.
+Copy the URL for the repo for the next step.

 Open Rstudio on saxon at http://saxon.stat.duke.edu:8787 and login with your netid and password.
 While this is overkill, you may create a git repo on saxon by selecting from the File menu, `New Project`, then the option `Version Control` and finally `git`.
 Enter the URL of the Team Lab repo in the field and the other options and you should have a new project with the repo.
 You may then use the RStudio editor to update the `README.md` file.